Get Started with Ripe

 • Chia seeds (not technically fruits, we know) contain magnesium, calcium, and potassium, all of which contribute to bone health.

-• Watermelon is another fruit high in lycopene, and also helps to support a healthy blood pressure.
+• Watermelon is another fruit high in lycopene, and also helps to support healthy blood pressure.
 Watermelons contain citrulline, an amino acid which contributes to relaxed blood vessels and flexible arteries.

-• Apples have been shown to reduce the risk of cardiovascular disease, diabetes, and cancers due to polyphenolic compounds - as well as anti inflammatory ingredients and antioxidants.
+• Apples have been shown to reduce the risk of cardiovascular disease, diabetes, and cancers due to polyphenolic compounds, as well as anti-inflammatory ingredients and antioxidants.

 • Raspberries contain 8g of fibre in just one cup, meaning that just a few cups of raspberries can meet your daily dose of fibre content!